0

 - **Culture:**

-- Belongs to the Slavic cultural sphere, but with strong Ottoman influence.
+- Belongs to the Slavic cultural sphere, but also has a strong Ottoman influence.

-- Maintains religious culture centered on the Orthodox Church.
+- Maintains a religious culture centered on the Orthodox Church.

 - **Military:**

-- Weakened in the Balkan Wars but reorganized with German and Austrian support.
+- Weakened in the Balkan Wars, but reorganized with the support of Germany and Austria.

-- Succeeded in attacking Serbia in 1915 and expanding territory.
+- Succeeded in attacking Serbia in 1915 and expanded its territory.

 - **Foreign Relations:**